Dre Campbell Farm

 1. Beneficial Insects

-Ladybugs (lady beetles), lacewings, and other useful insects help in the biological control of harmful insects.
-Leaf miner predators include parasitic wasps in the genus Diglyphus, soldier beetles, and predatory bugs.
+Ladybugs, lacewings, and other useful insects help keep harmful bugs in check.
+Leaf miner predators include parasitic wasps from the genus Diglyphus, soldier beetles, and predatory bugs.

 2. Hot Pepper Spray

-This is a great home remedy for leaf miners on tomatoes, basil, pepper plants, Swiss chard, and other vegetables.
-You’ll come across various recipes for this on the internet, but we have one that’s fairly easy to make.
+Hot pepper spray is an excellent home remedy for leaf miners on tomatoes, basil, pepper plants, Swiss chard, and other vegetables.
+You’ll find various recipes for this spray online, but we have one that is easy to make.

-To make a simple pepper spray for leafminers, blend 2 hot peppers, 1 onion, and 1 bulb of garlic in a quart of water.
+To make a simple pepper spray for leafminers, blend 2 hot peppers, 1 onion, and 1 garlic bulb with 1 quart of water.

 3. Neem Oil

-To use neem oil for leaf miners, make a spray by mixing 2 tablespoons of neem oil with a gallon of water.
-Shake well and spray the solution on the affected plants.
+To use neem oil for leaf miners, mix 2 tablespoons of neem oil with 1 gallon of water to make a spray.
+Shake well, then spray the solution onto the affected plants.

-You can also use this organic pesticide to control insect pests in general and to prevent or kill fungus on your plants.
+You can also use this organic pesticide to control insect pests and to prevent or kill fungal diseases on your plants.

 4. Row Covers

-You can buy row covers or construct homemade ones from fine mesh or other suitable lightweight fabrics.
-Remove the covers once the growing season is over.
+You can buy row covers or make your own from fine mesh or other lightweight fabrics.
+Once the growing season is over, remove the covers.

 5. Till the Soil

-An old way of effectively dealing with annoying garden insects is to use sticky traps.
-These colored strips of sticky material attract pests that become stuck and are unable to mate, lay eggs, or survive.
+Using sticky traps is an old, effective way to deal with annoying garden insects.
+These colored strips of sticky material attract pests that become stuck and cannot mate, lay eggs, or survive.

 Different colors attract different pests.
 However, use yellow or blue for the leaf miner fly.